-The short, one paragraph review is that Disney Plus is a superb new streaming service that delivers content for all the family, and it does so for a supremely affordable price point.
-If you like the works of Star Wars, Pixar, Marvel, Disney and National Geographic then you will not be disappointed with Disney Plus.
+My short, one paragraph review is that Disney Plus is a superb streaming service that delivers content for all the family, and it does so for a supremely affordable price point.
+If you like the works of Star Wars, Pixar, Marvel, Disney and National Geographic and Star then you will not be disappointed with Disney Plus.

-The longer review, which follows, explains why I rate Disney+ so highly in far more detail, as well as presenting the very best Disney Plus deals (including how you can try the service for free).
+The longer review, which follows, explains why I rate Disney+ so highly in far more detail, as well as presenting the very best Disney Plus deals.

 In addition, once you've read this Disney Plus review, be sure to check out T3's super-detailed and long-running Disney Plus guide, which has the very latest news and information about the service, as well as content deep dives.